botpress/botpress/integrations/stripe/hub.md

 # Botpress Stripe Integration

-This integration allows you to connect your Botpress chatbot with Stripe, a popular online payment platform that facilitates transactions between businesses and their customers.
+Connect your Botpress chatbot with Stripe, a popular online payment platform that facilitates transactions between businesses and their customers.
 Stripe allows you to manage payments, subscriptions, invoices, and more.

 ## Setup